TobiKattmann/MachineLearning_1/6__ExamPreparation/7__NeuralNetworks/README.md

 - [link](https://machinelearningmastery.com/convolutional-layers-for-deep-learning-neural-networks/) blogpost which has a good explanation on multiple channels and how filters are applied.
--
+And that after the Convolution filter we then can apply a (potentially non-linear) activation function